NigelEarle/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

 - **Cold HDD** - Lowest cost HDD volume designed for less frequently accessed workloads

 - **Magnetic** - Previous Generation.
 Can be a boot volume.

+### Upgrading EBS Volume Types - Lab

+#### Volumes & Snapshots

+- Volumes exist on EBS
+  - Virtual Hard Disk
+- Snapshots exist on S3
+- Snapshots are a point in time copies of Volumes
+- Snapshots are incremental - this means that only the blocks that have chnaged since your last snapshot are moved to S3.
+Only recording the changes
+- If it's 1st snapshot, takes time to create

+#### Snapshots of Root Device Volumes

+- To create a snapshot of Amazon EBS volumes that serve as root devices, you should stop the instance before taking the snapshot, however you can take a snapshot while instance is running.
+- However you can take a snap while the instance is running.
+- You can create AMI's from EBS-backed Instances and Snapshots.
+- You can change EBS volume sizes on the fly, including changing the size and storage type.
+- Volumes will **ALWAYS** be in the same availability zone as the EC2 instance.
+- To move and EC2 volume from one AZ/Region to another, take a snap or an image of it, then copy it to the new AZ/Region.

+#### Volumes vs Snapshots - Security

+- Snapshots of encrypted volumes are encrypted automatically.
+- Volumes restored from encrypted snapshots are encrypted automatically.
+- You can share snapshots, but only if they are unencrypted.
+  - These snapshots can be shared with other AWS accounts or made public.